Volumetric display: Static volume

 So-called "static-volume" volumetric 3D displays create imagery without any macroscopic moving parts in the image volume.
 It is unclear whether the rest of the system must remain stationary for membership in this display class to be viable.

 This is probably the most "direct" form of volumetric display.
 In the simplest case, an addressable volume of space is created out of active elements that are transparent in the off state but are either opaque or luminous in the on state.
 When the elements (called voxels) are activated, they show a solid pattern within the space of the display.

 Several static-volume volumetric 3D displays use laser light to encourage visible radiation in a solid, liquid, or gas.
 For example, some researchers have relied on two-step upconversion within a rare-earth-doped material when illuminated by intersecting infrared laser beams of the appropriate frequencies.

 Recent advances have focused on non-tangible (free-space) implementations of the static-volume category, which might eventually allow direct interaction with the display.
 For instance, a fog display using multiple projectors can render a 3D image in a volume of space, resulting in a static-volume volumetric display.

 A technique presented in 2006 does away with the display medium altogether, using a focused pulsed infrared laser (about 100 pulses per second; each lasting a nanosecond) to create balls of glowing plasma at the focal point in normal air.
 The focal point is directed by two moving mirrors and a sliding lens, allowing it to draw shapes in the air.
 Each pulse creates a popping sound, so the device crackles as it runs.
 Currently it can generate dots anywhere within a cubic metre.
 It is thought that the device could be scaled up to any size, allowing 3D images to be generated in the sky.

-Later modifications such as the use of an neon/argon/xenon/helium gas mix similar to a plasma globe and a rapid gas recycling system employing a hood and vacuum pumps could allow this technology to achieve two-colour (R/W) and possibly RGB imagery by changing the pulse width and intensity of each pulse to tune the emission spectra of the luminous plasma body.
+Later modifications such as the use of a neon/argon/xenon/helium gas mix similar to a plasma globe and a rapid gas recycling system employing a hood and vacuum pumps could allow this technology to achieve two-colour (R/W) and possibly RGB imagery by changing the pulse width and intensity of each pulse to tune the emission spectra of the luminous plasma body.

 In 2017, a new display known as the "3D Light PAD" was published.
 The display's medium consists of a class of photoactivatable molecules (known as spirhodamines) and digital light-processing (DLP) technology to generate structured light in three dimensions.
 The technique bypasses the need to use high-powered lasers and the generation of plasma, which alleviates concerns for safety and dramatically improves the accessibility of the three-dimensional displays.
 UV-light and green-light patterns are aimed at the dye solution, which initiates photoactivation and thus creates the "on" voxel.
 The device is capable of displaying a minimal voxel size of 0.68 mm3, with 200 μm resolution, and good stability over hundreds of on–off cycles.